OpLockSet

 The utility also allows you to check and set the lock request retry (lock violation delay) value, which is set by default at too high of a value.
 For legacy/DOS systems, the utility also allows you to quickly and easily set the WOW LPT timeout value so that LPT print jobs are not inordinately delayed.

-Very small (300K), fast, standalone executable requiring no other support files or DLL's.
+Fast, standalone executable requiring no other support files or DLL's.

 If you are running client-server that does not mean you are safe